rimoun-g/No_Show_Dataset_Analysis-Python/README.md

 # No Show Dataset Analysis - Python
+ Udacity project

-## Project: Investigate a Dataset (No Show appointments - Udacity project)
+## Project: Investigate a Dataset (No Show appointments)

 ## Introduction
 > ### `No Show up Dataset`: This dataset collects information from 100k medical appointments in Brazil and is focused on the question of whether or not patients show up for their appointment.